How to Hire a Qualified Tile Contractor, Tile Installer, or Tile Setter

 - In the case of a floor.
 Examine the substrate with the installer.
 Is the substrate structurally sound for tile/stone?
 If not what is needed and why?

-Who will be responsible for getting rid of the old flooring materials
+responsible for getting rid of the old flooring materials removed?

 - How level is the floor?
 Will it require floating or grinding down?
 This is an especially important issue when considering large size tiles.
 The problem is two fold.
 If the floor is uneven that will cause lippage which is when the ends of the tiles don't meet evenly.
 The other issue can be tile warpage.
 Larger tile sizes have an industry standard that allows for a certain amount of warpage.
 This is when the center of the tile is higher than the edges edges of the tile.
 A qualified tile contractor knows how to deal with warpage and can minimize the lippage to within accepted standards.

-the shade variation code of the tile your interested in.
-Codes go from
+code of the tile your interested in.
+Codes go from (V1) =

-beginning installation.
-Otherwise there is no telling what your floor will
+before beginning installation.
+Otherwise there is no telling what your floor

 variations and colors and others areas that have little to no variation at